Quite simply, women now earn, control and inherit more money and assets than ever before.

 As a result, your money may need to last for 20-30 years longer in retirement than previous generations.
-Even with modest annual inflation of 3 percent, daily living expenses such as housing costs, utilities and household expenses, will double in less than 25 years.
+Even with modest annual inflation of 3 percent, daily living expenses such as housing costs, utilities and household expenses will double in less than 25 years.

 4. Managing healthcare costs

 The average woman faces an annual cost of $16,857 for healthcare expenses at age 65.
-By age 85, the cost doubles to $33,662 per year.8 These costs are only likely to go higher.
-By one estimate, the cost of healthcare will rise at an annual rate of 5.5 percent over the 10-year period ending in 2027.9 This exceeds the broader inflation rate we’ve experienced in recent years.
+By age 85, the cost doubles to $33,662 per year.12 These costs are only likely to go higher.
+By one estimate, the cost of healthcare will rise at an annual rate of 5.5 percent over the 10-year period ending in 2027,12 which generally exceeds the broader inflation rate experienced in recent years.

-While you become eligible for health care coverage under Medicare at age 65, it’s important to remember these important facts:
+While you become eligible for healthcare coverage under Medicare at age 65, it’s important to remember these important facts:

 - Some aspects of Medicare require premium payments.

 - Medicare does not cover all typical medical expenses, and you may want to consider purchasing supplemental health insurance in addition to Medicare.